Fabricating silicone customized sumo wheels is a crucial factor to obtain high friction and therefore increase traction, torque and grip.

 F_N = is the normal force that is proportional to the mass of the robot times the gravity (9.8m/s^2)

 As all the robots weight the same, we suppose that the normal force on each wheel is also equal.

 The μ friction coefficient is determinant to achieve a better traction.
 So, we can conclude, that the friction coefficient could in some cases determine the winner.

 After some research of different materials, I found the urethane rubber a nice and affordable material.

 The sumo wheels mustn’t be too sticky because it goes against the sumo competition rules.
 Competitions add in their regulations that each robot have to past a sticky test to certify the participation.

 Cleaning the wheels with alcohol is very common between combats.
 This increase the adherence by removing the dust of the wheels.

-To make a robot wheels, three part are necessary to take into account: hubs, rubber and a mold.
+To make a robot wheels, three parts are necessary to take into account: hubs, rubber and a mold.

-The material of the rubber is, maybe, the most important decision and sometimes is difficult to choose the rubber and find a distributor.
-The main feature of the material is the hardness.
-Our rubber needs ShoreA 20 oder 30.
+For our application, the rubber needs ShoreA between 20 or 30.
 If we use less hardness it will be too much sticky and it will wear easily, and if we use more, it will lose friction.